Why ‘best practices’ alone don’t work and the importance of experience for learning when to apply them instead.

 When we try to understand systems that work, we need to talk more about the systems that support them.
 Both in markets and within companies.

-Aristotle also wrote something similar centuries ago speaking about phronesis, which translates to practical wisdom aka taking the ‘right’ actions (heavily paraphrasing here):
+Aristotle also wrote something similar centuries ago speaking about phronesis, which roughly translates to the act of taking the ‘right’ actions (heavily paraphrasing here):

 The situations one can find themselves into are practically infinite.
-Hence there cannot exist one set of rules to guide one as to what is to act with phronesis.
+Hence there cannot exist one set of rules to guide one as to how is to act with phronesis.

-There are infinite combinations of industries, cultures, company sizes, resource limitations, external obstacles, product offerings, technologies, business models, customer types, market conditions etc. out there.
-Those are in fact changing every day.
+There are infinite combinations of industries, cultures, company sizes, resource limitations, product offerings, technologies, business models, customer types and market conditions out there.
+Not only that but those, in fact, are changing every day.

 It is therefore impossible to put a set of best practices down that will help one navigate any situation in this crazy world.